gmark3/pcap-sidecar/README.md

 - **`PCAP_COMPAT`**: (BOOLEAN, _optional_) whether to run the **PCAP sidecar** in Cloud Run gen1 compatible mode; default value is `false`.

   > When using `latest` or `gen1` container images, this environment variable will be automatically set to `true`.

+- `PCAP_ORDERED`: (BOOLEAN, _optional_) when `PCAP_JSON` or `PCAP_JSON_LOG` are enabled, wheter to print packets in captured order ( if set to `false`, packet will be written as fast as possible ); default value is `false`.

+  > In order to improve performance, packets are translated and written concurrently; when `PCAP_ORDERED` is enabled, only translations are performed concurrently.
+Enabling `PCAP_ORDERED` may cause packet capturing to be slower, so it is recommended to keep it disabled as all translated packets have a `pcap.num` property to assert order.

+- `PCAP_HC_PORT`: (NUMBER, _optional_) the TCP port that should be used to accept startup probes; connections will only be accepted when packet capturing is ready; default value is `12345`.

 ## Considerations